lbl-srg/obc/specification/source/cdl.rst

       "unit       : "°F"} ));

 Tools that process CDL can interpret the ``haystack`` annotation, but CDL will ignore it.
-[This avoid potential conflict for entities that are declared differently in Haystack and CDL.]
+[This avoids potential conflict for entities that are declared differently in Haystack and CDL, and may be conflicting.
+For example, the above sensor input declares in Haystack that it belongs to an ahu3.
+CDL, however, has a different syntax to declare such dependencies:
+In CDL, the instance that declares this sensor input already unambiguously declares to what entity it belongs to, and the sensor input will automatically get the full name ``whitehouse.ahu3.TSup``.
+Furthermore, through the ``connect(whitehouse.ahu3.TSup, ...)`` statement,
+a tool can infer what upstream component sends the input signal.]

 .. todo:: Check if we should use tags for alarms, or use an CDL block for this.